AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/calculators.rst

 * **Trash bin icon** 🗑️ — lets you **remove the calculator**.
 To do so, you need to confirm the action by entering the calculator's slug.

 .. warning::
   **DO NOT delete published calculators!** You may want to remove one of those you've started but you're no longer working on.
-However, it's usually safer to simply change it's purpose to **temporary** as these will disapear sometime in the future.
+However, it's usually safer to simply change its purpose to **temporary** as these will disapear sometime in the future.